Green Goddess Hummus

 ·

-Today I'm giving hummus a very fresh and summery update with not one but THREE fresh herbs!
-This hummus uses the combination of basil, cilantro, and mint to create a remarkably versatile and wonderfully green dip or spread that's loaded with summer vibes.
+I'm giving hummus a very vibrant and summery update with not one but THREE fresh herbs!
+This Green Goddess Hummus uses the combination of basil, cilantro, and mint to create a remarkably versatile and wonderfully green dip or spread that's loaded with summer flavors.

-I started making this hummus in April and haven't looked back since.
-I've made so many versions of it throughout the spring and summer, as evidenced by the wide variety of photos in this post.
-We've mostly been enjoying it as a hearty dip to slather onto veggies and bread, but hummus has so many uses in the kitchen.
-Spread it on sandwiches... mix it into salad dressings or pasta to add a creamy texture... it can become pretty much anything!
+I started making this pretty green hummus years ago and it has become a go-to in our house.
+I've made many different versions of it, as evidenced by the wide variety of photos in this post.
+We usually enjoy it as a hearty dip for veggies and bread, but hummus has so many uses in the kitchen.
+Spread it on sandwiches, mix it into dressings or sauces to add a creamy texture, or dollop it onto salads; this green goddess recipe can become anything you can imagine.

-The key here: lots of high-quality, super-fresh berbs!
-Because this green beauty uses basil, cilantro, and mint, it can be at home alongside pretty much any type of cuisine from Italian to Mexican to Middle Eastern.
+Not only can this creamy dip become anything, but it also goes with everything.
+Because this Green Goddess Hummus uses three different herbs together, it can be at home alongside pretty much any type of cuisine from Italian to Mexican to Middle Eastern.

-The star of the show here is, of course, the fresh herbs.
-You can load this hummus up with as many herbs as you like.
-I like to use basil, cilantro, and mint for the most summery combination, but you could certainly throw in some chives, thyme, oregano, or whatever else you love.
+The star of this green goddess recipe is, of course, the fresh herbs.
+You can load this hummus up with as many herbs as you want.
+I like to use basil, cilantro, and mint for the most summery combination, but you could certainly throw in some chives, parsley, thyme, oregano, or whatever else you love.

 One unexpected ingredient: baby spinach!
-It disappears into the creamy hummus and you'll never know it's there, but adding in some spinach really helps this hummus to become bright green.
-It will be just as delicious without the spinach, but not quite as colorful.
-The spinach adds some great nutrients too!
+It disappears into the creamy green hummus and you'll never know it's there, but adding some spinach really enhances the color.
+The spinach adds great nutrients too.

-The other powerhouse in this recipe, both in terms of the flavor AND the texture, is tahini.
+The other powerhouse ingredient in this recipe, both in terms of the flavor and the texture, is tahini.
 I always use Seeds of Collaboration tahini since it's so delightfully nutty and creamy and delicate.
-Use the code ROGUE at check-out to get yourself 20% off your entire order!
-And guess what?
-SoCo has a brand new Tahini & Pesto, which I started using in this hummus mid-summer once it became available; it adds some extra depth of herby flavor.
-This recipe works beautifully with their Artisanal Tahini too though, so do what works best for you.
+Use the code ROGUE at check-out to get 20% off your entire order!

 Variations

-This is a recipe I've made many times recently and it has never been the same way twice.
-There are a lot of ways to change it up, so make it work for you.
-Sometimes I like to use pine nuts instead of pistachios, and I often add a big sprinkling of sumac on top (see the photo above for both of these variations).
+I've made this green goddess recipe many times, and each time has been a bit different.
+Don't be afraid to get creative with it, especially the garnishes.
+Sometimes I like to use pine nuts instead of pistachios, and I often add a big sprinkling of sumac on top (see the photo above for a pine nut and sumac version).

-One time this past spring, I even made this hummus into an intricate hummus/veggie platter to celebrate all things green (see the photo below).
-I added in cucumber slices, edamame, asparagus, sugar snap peas, and pepitas as garnishes.
-How fun is that??
-I'd like to tell you that I made this platter for a big party, but to be completely honest, we just engulfed it ourselves one April Friday evening.
+One time for a spring get-together, I even made this Green Goddess Hummus into an intricate platter to celebrate all things green (see the photo below).
+I added cucumber slices, edamame, asparagus, sugar snap peas, and pepitas as garnishes.
+A festive, eye-catching hummus platter like this is a fun and unique appetizer for a party.

-Hummus is one of those things that's great to have on-hand in the fridge.
+Hummus is one of those foods that's great to have on-hand in the fridge, regardless of whether you're planning for a party or a busy week.

 Having people over?
-You can make it completely ahead of time if you're hosting a get-together; just keep it in the fridge in a sealed container for a day or two.
-When you're ready to serve, transfer it to a serving bowl and garnish as simply or as intricately as you like.
-I think hummus is pretty much the best party appetizer since it's easy, versatile, everyone likes it, and I can do 95% of the work the day before.
+You can make this vibrant green hummus ahead of time; just keep it in the fridge in a sealed container for a day or two.
+When you're ready to serve, transfer it to a serving bowl and garnish.
+I think hummus is the best party appetizer since it's easy, versatile, everyone likes it, and 95% of the work can be done the day before.

-Or, just make a big batch of this for the week!
-It's a great (and very easy) way to add protein to a salad, a nourish bowl, or a sandwich.
-I often make a double-batch so that we'll have plenty of leftovers for scooping onto salads the next couple days.
+Have a busy week coming up?
+Make a big batch of this green goddess recipe to have for hectic evenings.
+It's a great (and very easy) way to add protein to a salad, bowl meal, or sandwich.
+I often make a double-batch so that we'll have plenty of leftovers for scooping onto salads later in the week.

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.